 - A Cloud Foundry v2 client VM with the Cloud Foundry v2 CLI installed, the sample application that has been preconfigured for a successful push to the Cloud Foundry v2 node, and an instance of the Eclipse IDE with the Spring Tool Suite plugin installed and the Cloud Foundry v2 IDE plugin.

-The Cloud Foundry v2 template is available in all Skytap regions, including the region associated with the free trials of Skytap Cloud and can be used by customers to create and configure your own Cloud Foundry v2 environment.
+The Cloud Foundry v2 template is available in all Skytap regions and can be used by customers to create and configure your own Cloud Foundry v2 environment.

 Working with Cloud Foundry v2

 In the following few paragraphs I’ll describe the steps we went through to configure the Cloud Foundry v2 template.

 After installing the Cloud Foundry v2 CLI; the ‘cf‘ command, we defined the target Cloud Foundry v2 node using the ‘target‘ command: cf target api.10.0.0.1.xip.io.

 A note on this definition is in order.
 The ‘xip.io‘ domain is the ‘wildcard domain’ that provides wildcard DNS for any IP address as explained at http://xip.io.
 That means that if you use an address of the form ‘foo.bar.192.168.1.50.xip.io‘, it will resolve to IP address ‘192.168.1.50‘.
 In this way you can use such an address to access hosts on your local network with no further DNS configuration required.
 In the above ‘cf target …‘ command, the specified target of ‘api.10.0.0.1.xip.io‘ will resolve to IP address ‘10.0.0.1‘, which is the IP address of the Cloud Foundry v2 node in our configuration.
 If you want to use a custom domain, then you will need to configure a DNS server to resolve the address appropriately.